-Parameters api\schema (API) - An API schema object.
+- api\schema (API) An API schema object. - opts (Options) An options instance.

 Returns A response describing appropriate files and contents.
 See plugin.proto.

 Return type CodeGeneratorResponse

 A representation of CLI options passed through protoc.

 To maximize interoperability with other languages, we are permissive on unrecognized arguments (essentially, we throw them away, but we do warn if it looks like it was meant for us).